Current SRC-B seats open for application:

 The council must have a majority of members who are blind or visually impaired and not employed by SSB.
 Members must also meet certain federal requirements.
-Meetings are held at SSB on a bimonthly basis, with an occasional topical meeting.
+Meetings are currently held on Zoom on a bimonthly basis, with an occasional topical meeting.
 Compensation is $55 per diem plus expenses.

 Complete and submit an online Open Appointments Application on the Secretary of State website.
 For additional information or to obtain the application form in alternative formats, contact the Secretary of State's Office by email at firstname.lastname@example.org, or in person or by U.S. mail to:

 100 Rev. Dr. Martin Luther King, Jr. Blvd.

 Applicants may also submit a cover letter, resume or other information which might be helpful to the appointing authority.
 Applications become public information once submitted.

 The council meets the first Thursday on the even months of the year.

 Due to COVID 19 we will be holding our meetings virtually until further notice.

 Until further notice, all meetings will be held virtually.

 See the Documents tab for meeting materials.

 |Advocacy Organization (ACB)||Catalina Martinez|